npenin/akala/packages/doc/client/composers/attribute-composer.md

 # AttributeComposer

-The `AttributeComposer` class is an abstract class that provides a way to bind attributes of an HTML element to a context.
-It is used to create custom attribute composers that can parse and apply attribute values to elements.
+The `AttributeComposer` class is an abstract class that binds HTML element attributes to a context.
+It helps create custom attribute composers that parse and apply attribute values to elements.

 ## Usage Example

-To create a custom attribute composer, extend the `AttributeComposer` class and implement the abstract methods.
+To create a custom attribute composer, extend the `AttributeComposer` class and implement its abstract methods.

 ### Example: CustomAttributeComposer